wikimedia/mediawiki-extensions-DocBookExport/README.md

 	* See https://stackoverflow.com/q/3872555/1150075
 * To download DocBook in PDF format install the xsltproc and fop
 	* See https://askubuntu.com/a/462343 and https://www.howtoinstall.co/en/ubuntu/trusty/fop
-* Make the "generated_files" folder writable by the server.
-	* In Ubuntu "sudo chown www-data:www-data generated_files" should usually work.

 #Usage